scopetools/cudadecon/README.txt

 * Set windows display driver timeout to something larger (like 10 seconds instead of default 5 seconds) : reg.exe ADD "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\GraphicsDrivers" /v "TdrDelay" /t REG_DWORD /D "30" /f

+* Better yet, use a second GPU.
+The GPU you wish to use for computation only should use the TCC driver (must be a Titan or Tesla or other GPU that supports TCC).
+This card should be initialized after the display GPU, so put the compute card in a slot that is > display card.
+The TCC driver is selected with NVIDIAsmi.exe -L from an administrator cmd window to show the GPUs, then NVIDIAsmi.exe -dm 1 -i 0 to set TCC on GPU 0.
+Then use "set CUDA_VISIBLE_DEVICES" to pick the GPU the deconv code should execute on.